 The Great Ziegfeld, Best Picture winner of 1936, was three long hours of big Broadway musical and angsty melodrama.
 This lavish Biopic starred William Powell as the producer whose name, four years after his death (depicted in the film's last scene, of course), was the most legendary in show business.

 Precious is such a painfully obvious example of Oscar Bait.
 It's a Film of the Book story about an illiterate black teenager who is raped by her father and emotionally, physically, and mentally abused by her mother.
 Her first child is called "Mongo" (short for mongoloid).
 The story ends with Precious having a new lease on life and trying to improve her life and the lives of her children as she plans to take the GED test.
-Honestly, the screenwriters should have just called it Black Oscar Bait or Oscar Bait: Black Edition.
-30 Rock brilliantly summed it up by naming a satire Hard To Watch: Based on the novel "Stone Cold Bummer" by Manipulate.
+One could get the impression that the screenwriters should have just called it Black Oscar Bait or Oscar Bait: Black Edition!
+(It worked: the movie got 2 Oscars for Best Supporting Actress and Best Adapted Screenplay, the first for an African-American.)
+30 Rock brilliantly summed it up with the parody Hard To Watch: Based on the novel "Stone Cold Bummer" by Manipulate.

-While we are on the subject of abused, illiterate Black women, The Color Purple should be considered the FIRST Oscar Bait: Black Edition movie, even though it failed when Oscar night arrived.
-Film of the Book, big stars, big director, period piece, 2 excellent musical numbers, well received at the box office.
-It was nominated for all the major Oscars, but didn't win a single one.
-What's notable about the movie is that while it managed to get eleven Oscar nominations, including many in major categories, and failing to win any of them, it also failed to get a nomination for Steven Spielberg as Best Director, which was considered a major snub at the time.
-The snub was even more significant in that Spielberg won the Directors Guild of America Award for The Color Purple, the winner of which almost always goes on to win the Oscar.
-It was no surprise since The Color Purple was a very controversial film even before its release.
+While we are on the subject of abused, illiterate Black women, The Color Purple should be considered the FIRST Oscar Bait: Black Edition movie: Film of the Book, big stars, big director, period piece, 2 excellent musical numbers, well received at the box office.
+It managed to get eleven Oscar nominations, including many in major categories, yet failed to win any of them.
+Even more notably, Steven Spielberg didn't even get so much of a nomination as Best Director, which was considered a major snub at the time - a snub made even more significant in that Spielberg won the Directors Guild of America Award for The Color Purple (the winner of which almost always goes on to win the Oscar).note This was no surprise since The Color Purple was a very controversial film even before its release.
 There were mass boycotts by Black churches because the novel dealt with lesbianism, and all the black male characters were abusive.
 The Academy did not want to be seen as bigots.

 A third attempt at "Oscar Bait: Black Edition" came in the form of Beloved, a vehicle being produced by Oprah Winfrey, which was basically more-or-less The Color PurpleWITH GHOSTS!.
-However, it bombed massively at the box office, killing any chances of getting an award.
+However, it bombed massively at the box office, killing any chances of getting an award, and Oprah herself wouldn't get another acting role until 2013's The Butler.

 The Blind Side, although one gets the feeling they originally didn't dare dream that big: an inspirational true story, and the role that won Sandra Bullock an Oscar was originally meant to be a reprise of the tough tsundereErin Brockovich (also an inspirational true story)-type for Julia Roberts (seriously, the original thinking was "Julia Roberts as Leigh Anne Touhy or nothing.
 Maybe it can be a father-son bonding story...").